Find Affordable College Courses

 Philadelphia, PA

-Out of the 42 schools in Pennsylvania that were part of this year’s ranking, Thomas Jefferson University landed the # 3 spot on the list.
-Located in the city of Philadelphia, Thomas Jefferson University is a private not-for-profit school with a moderately-sized student population.
+A rank of #3 on this year’s list means Thomas Jefferson University is a great place for nursing students working on their master’s degree.
+Located in the large city of Philadelphia, Thomas Jefferson University is a private not-for-profit college with a medium-sized student population.

 Of the 294 students majoring in nursing at Thomas Jefferson University, 10% are male and 90% are female.